esy/esy.github.io/docs/environment.md

 by separating the variables with spaces.
 The entire interpolation region will be substituted with the concatenation of the space separated `esy` variables.

-White space separating the variables are not included in the concatenation, If you need to insert a literal white space, use `' '` string literal.
+White space separating the variables is not included in the concatenation, If you need to insert a literal white space, use the `' '` string literal.

 Examples: